-- Omidubicel is a universal stem cell graft, intended to reduce problems with donor matching.
-If approved, this will provide a pharmaceutical grade option for the patients who have lengthy searches to find a suitable match and the 40% of patients who are candidates for HSCT and never receive one. - Omidubicel is designed to deliver a therapeutic dose of stem cells which leads to rapid engraftment and immune reconstitution. - Omidubicel provides a compatible graft, observed to reduce morbidities including GvHD and infections.
+- Omidubicel is a stem cell graft with less stringent matching requirements than conventional HSCT, intended to reduce problems with donor matching.
+If approved, this will provide a pharmaceutical grade option for the patients who have lengthy searches to find a suitable match and the 40% of patients who are candidates for HSCT and never receive one, thereby creating an opportunity to improve outcomes and access to HSCT for such patients. - Omidubicel is designed to deliver a therapeutic dose of stem cells that may lead to rapid engraftment and immune reconstitution. - Omidubicel provides a compatible graft, observed to reduce morbidities including GvHD and infections.

-Given these characteristics, omidubicel may serve as a reliable alternative to existing sources of donor cells as well as expand the transplant market for those who are unable to find a match.
+Given these characteristics, omidubicel may serve as a new alternative to existing graft modalities as well as expand the transplant market for those who are unable to find a match.